The nation is gearing up to adopt a new 10-year master plan for sustainable forest management.

 “Protecting and re-establishing forests for their economic and ecosystem services is one of its main stakes,” he said.

-The project aims to double the contribution of the industry to the country’s gross domestic product by 2020, which currently stands at four percent.
+The national forest plan aims to double the contribution of the industry to the country’s gross domestic product by 2020, which currently stands at four percent.

 “Forestry is a missed opportunity in Ethiopia,” said Mulugeta Limenih (PhD), an expert on forestry with over a decade experience, at a press conference organised by the Ethiopian Forestry Society.
 “There is very little public investment in forest development, and private players are not attracted to it.”

 Ethiopia needs to have a long-term strategy and a robust institutional environment, he added.

 Ethiopia’s natural forests and woodlands hold various commercially essential forest products, according to the report.

 Ethiopia’s forests generated economic benefits in the form of cash and in-kind income equivalent to 16.7 billion dollars in 2012.
 Over the past decade, Ethiopia imported over 1.1 billion dollars worth of wood and wood products.

 With a reformist administration in charge of the executive, there has b...